 So our vision for building a social movement is still rooted in building the capacity and skills of a network of local leaders – to equip people and communities to come together.

 I now want to share some examples of how we do this in different ways and at different levels, which I will describe for the purpose of this talk as community self-organising, organizing at town or city-wide level, speaking truth to power nationally, and congregational organizing – or becoming a Church on the Margins.

 We know change can happen when small groups come together.
 I want to outline two examples here.

 The most small scale level at which we promote organising is through Self Reliant groups.
-Taking inspiration from the ways in which some of the poorest people in India manage to survive and thrive, almost 10 years ago the Church of Scotland decided to see how working in groups could change communities for the better.
+Taking inspiration from the ways in which some of the poorest people in India manage to survive and thrive, 10 years ago the Church of Scotland decided to see how working in groups could change communities for the better.